wttat/af2-batch-cdk/README.md

       vpc_id=""
       ```

-      - Use a new vpc:
+      - Use a existed vpc:
       ```
       use_default_vpc=0
       vpc_id="{vpc_id}"